IPTV m3U Playlist Player Roku Channel

 Step 8.
 Type the direct link from Step 7 into the IPTV Playlist Player channel on your Roku by selecting the New Playlist button at the bottom right of the screen.
 This will open up the keyboard where you will need to type in the entire URL.
 Once you have saved your Playlist.
 You should be able to play everything on your Roku directly that was on your M3U playlist.

 If the filed doesn't play, once you add the link to your IPTV Playlist Player on your Roku.
 Try leaving the channel and go back into it and this will refresh the channel and your m3u playlist should then begin playing.

 Also, don't waste your time with lists ending in .ts these won't work on Roku.
 The lists you want should end in m3u, or m3u8.

 M3U PLAYLIST PLAYER TURN OFF THE ADS CONTEST!

 IPTV - It's Not Really That Hard

 This may all sound complicated but rest assured, once you do it a few times it is really pretty easy.
 Finding new M3U links and creating playlists can be a lot of fun.
 You will be surprised at all the great stuff you can find.

 By using the method outlined above and creating massive playlists you will even be able to enjoy your own custom IPTV playlist that will rival the popular XTV Roku channel.
 Just be sure to share your custom playlist with us on RokuRocks. ;<)

-Creating M3U playlists using this process also works with other IPTV Apps on Android Phones, Tablets and TV Boxes using the app Perfect Player.
+Creating M3U playlists using this process also works well with other IPTV Apps on Android Phones, Tablets and TV Boxes.
+Just be sure to use the app Perfect Player.